galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >
 > 1. Direct download link of the [ENA default sample checklist]( https://github.com/ELIXIR-Belgium/ENA-metadata-templates/raw/main/templates/ERC000011/metadata_template_ERC000011.xlsx)
 >
-> 2. Direct download link of the [ENA default sample checklist filled with elements fot the training](https://github.com/galaxyproject/training-material/raw/24776cf161e38ac0449755749d23e851400020aa/topics/ecology/tutorials/ENA_Biodiv_submission/metadata_GdBqCOI_ERC000011_Test.xlsx)
+> 2. Direct download link of the [ENA default sample checklist filled with elements for the training](https://github.com/galaxyproject/training-material/raw/24776cf161e38ac0449755749d23e851400020aa/topics/ecology/tutorials/ENA_Biodiv_submission/metadata_GdBqCOI_ERC000011_Test.xlsx)
 >
 > You will need to import this file into your Galaxy history.
 Then, use the ENA Upload Tool to proceed with the submission.
 >